rg-3/screenshot.js/README.md

   (With the option to save them to disk, copy them to the clipboard and delete them from memory).

-* Enables a user to select the number of screenshots stored in temporary browser memory.
+* Allows a user to select the number of screenshots stored in temporary browser memory.
   (The default is 8).

-* Enables a user to select between capturing videos at their natural size or at their visible size.
+* Allows a user to select between capturing videos at their natural size or at their visible size.
   (The default is visible size)